stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 </tbody>
 </table>

-\@ref(tab:rr-1-table) gives the posterior mean, posterior standard deviation, 2.5 and 97.5 quantiles (lower and upper bounds of the 95% credible interval), and the credible interval's width of the fixed effects of model 1.
+Table \@ref(tab:rr-1-table) gives the posterior mean, posterior standard deviation, 2.5 and 97.5 quantiles (lower and upper bounds of the 95% credible interval), and the credible interval's width of the fixed effects of model 1.
 According to the hypotheses H1a-b set out in \@ref(s:hypo), the effect of the C2 voicing predictor (with reference to disyllabic words) should be 0 (i.e. the posterior distribution of the effect should be entirely within the ROPE; in other words, no effect of voicing in disyllabic words), and the interaction between C2 voicing (= voiced) and number of syllables (= monosyllabic) should be positive (the release-to-release interval should be longer when the consonant is voiced in monosyllabic words).
 Based on H2a, the effect of the number of syllables (= monosyllabic) should be positive (the interval is longer when the word is monosyllabic).
 However, note that the precision goal (CI width ≤ 20 ms, based on the ROPE) was reached only for centred speech rate (CI width = 8.14 ms), so that these results come with a high degree of uncertainty.